 Assuming you’ve done your skin care routine which involves cleansing, toning and dabbing on sunscreen it’s time for our makeup routine!

 - The first step is to use a primer or a moisturizer.
 Notice that we used “or” and not “and”, which means that you need to choose only one.
 The reason why you can’t apply both is because a moisturizer regardless of how light it is will always interfere with the main function of a primer.
-So if you want to use a moisturize then go ahead but make sure you don’t add any primer afterwards.
+So if you want to use a moisturizer then go ahead but make sure you don’t add any primer afterward.
 Concerned about the size of your pores?
 The Blonde Shell posted an awesome blog that talks about her research into the best makeups for larger pores.

 - If you don’t have a moisturizer then your first step has to be putting on a makeup primer.
 The whole point of applying a primer is for your finished makeup to last a long time.
 Most primers come in the form of gels and you can apply it on your face using your bare fingers.
 Most women put a generous amount of primer on their whole face but you need to pay special attention on areas where makeup comes off quickly like the eyelids, lips, chin and nose.
-Before you proceed with the next step allow some time for yoru primer to rest maybe around five to ten minutes so your skin can absorb all of it.
+Before you proceed with the next step allow some time for your primer to rest maybe around five to ten minutes so your skin can absorb all of it.

 - The next step is to put on concealer.
 You don’t have to put it all over your entire face.
 Just choose areas where there are obvious blemishes.
 Need more help with this step?